glennsvel90/Navy_Weather_Data_Analyzer/README.md

 ### Prerequisites

-* Python 3.4 (Statistics Module is included in this version)
+* Python 3.4 or later  (Statistics Module is included in this version)

 ### Installing